HenrikBengtsson/ucsf-vpn/README.md

 The `ucsf-vpn` software pings 8.8.8.8 (<https://dns.google/>; owned by Google Inc.) to check whether there is a working internet connection or not.
+Environment variable `UCSF_VPN_PING_SERVER` can be use to specify a different ping server, e.g. `UCSF_VPN_PING_SERVER=www.ucsf.edu`.

-It also queries the https://ipinfo.io/ service to infer whether a VPN connection is established or not, and to provide details on your public internet connection.
+The `ucsf-vpn` software also queries the https://ipinfo.io/ service to infer whether a VPN connection is established or not, and to provide public IP information on your current internet connection.

-The software _neither_ collects nor store your local or UCSF credentials.
+The software itself _neither_ collects nor store your local or UCSF credentials.

 [NEWS]: NEWS.md